poteat/hkt-toolbelt/readme.md

 ### Combinator.ApplySelf

 The `ApplySelf` kind takes in a kind, and applies that kind to itself.
-This can be used to create syntho-recursive kinds.
+This can be used to model recursion for higher-order types.

 ```ts
 import { $, Combinator } from "hkt-toolbelt";